-1) The Rector's work includes not only activities directed to the parish and its well-being, but also labors on behalf of the Diocese and community.
+1) The Clergy's work includes not only activities directed to the parish and its well-being, but also labors on behalf of the Diocese and community.
 This work for the Diocese will include participation in ordination services, clergy funerals, a yearly clergy retreat/conference, yearly Diocesan Convention and other events deemed important by the Bishop.

-The Rector's scheduled workweek is five days.
+The Clergy's scheduled workweek is five days.
 It is estimated that this would be, on average, 48 hours per week.
 In general, no more than three evenings per week are expected.
-The Rector is expected to preserve 48 hours (with at least one continuous 24-hour period) each week solely for personal and family use.
+The Clergy is expected to preserve 48 hours (with at least one continuous 24-hour period) each week solely for personal and family use.

-2) The Rector will have the following periods of leave at full compensation:a) National Holidays, to be taken so as not to interfere with worship for major occasions. b) One month Annual Leave, which shall include five Sundays.
+- 2) The Clergy will have the following periods of leave at full compensation: - a) National Holidays, to be taken so as not to interfere with worship for major occasions. - b) One month of Annual Leave, which will include at least four Sundays.
 No more than days and one Sunday may be carried forward to succeeding years.
-Annual Leave consists of Vacation, Sick Leave and Compassion Leave. c) Professional Development Leave, at the rate of two weeks per year. d) Two weeks per year of service in this parish for Sabbatical Leave, to be available after the fifth year, up to a maximum of three months (14 weeks) may be taken.
-Sabbatical arrangements shall be made in full consultation with the Vestry, to insure benefits for the parish as well as for the Rector. e) weeks paid leave of absence upon the birth or adoption of a child. f) Twelve weeks of short term disability benefits as provided to the parish by Church Pension Group to hire substitute clergy during this period of medical leave.
-3/4 Time Version 1) The Rector's work includes not only activities directed to the parish and its well-being, but also labors on behalf of the Diocese and community.
-This work for the Diocese will include participation in a yearly clergy retreat, yearly Diocesan Convention and other events deemed important by the Bishop.
-The Rector's scheduled workweek is for 36 hours.
-In general, no more than three evenings per week are expected.
-The Rector is expected to preserve 48 hours (with at least one continuous 24-hour period) each week solely for personal and family use.
-2) The Rector will have the following periods of leave at full compensation:a) National Holidays, to be taken so as not to interfere with worship for major occasions. b) One month Annual Vacation, which shall include four Sundays.
-No more than days and one Sunday may be carried forward to succeeding years.
-Annual Leave consists of Vacation, Sick Leave and Compassion Leave. c) Professional Development Leave, at the rate of two weeks per year. d) Two weeks per year of service in this parish for Sabbatical Leave, to be available after the fifth year.
-Sabbatical arrangements shall be made in full consultation with the Vestry, to insure benefits for the parish as well as for the Rector.
+Annual Leave consists of Vacation, Sick Leave and Compassion Leave. - c) Professional Development Leave, at the rate of two weeks per year, for classes, conferences, etc., that are expected to be mutually beneficial to both Clergy and Parish. - d) Two weeks per year of service in this parish for Sabbatical Leave, to be available after the fifth year, up to a maximum of three months (14 weeks) may be taken.
+Sabbatical arrangements will be made in full consultation with the Vestry, to ensure benefits for Parish as well as Clergy. - e) \\\\\ weeks paid leave of absence upon the birth or adoption of a child.
+(In the case of maternity leave, CPG will reimburse the parish's cost of substitute clergy for up to 12 weeks.)